-Ok, so now try to implant this image into online bookstores such as Amazon, Apple iBooks, Kobo or B&N. They actually operate in a very similar manner.
-So how can an author get into the game and make their book or books more visible to customers who (virtually) visit online bookstores?
+Try to implant this image into online bookstores such as Amazon, Apple iBooks, Kobo or B&N. They operate in a very similar manner.
+So how can an author get into the game and make their book or books more visible to customers who visit online bookstores?

 The answer is, in fact, simple.
 Apply the exact same logic.
 Do you want the place in the display box occupied by the biography of the day?
 Pay, pay, pay and pay.
 Pay anywhere and everywhere, but here’s the proviso, over a very short period of time.

-Do you want second position?
+Do you want the second position?
 Alongside the colourful cookery books.
 Pay again.
-But make sure you have a killer cover!
+But make sure you have a brilliant cover.

 What about the discount rack?
 Do ebook giveaways and Kindle Countdown deals.
 The top ten rack?
 No hope, unless you know someone at Amazon.
 Give away more ebooks, and cross your fingers.

 And lastly, in alphabetical order at the back of the store?
-Yep, that’s where most authors are, and some readers do sometimes find these books and buy them.
+Yes, that’s where most authors’ books are, and readers do find these books and buy them.
 So all is not lost.

 But, for authors who really want to succeed and make a little money from their hard work, just keep thinking about the imaginary bookstore and getting your books closer to the front of the store, and in front of potential buyer’s eyes.